What to Do in Rome: Complete Guide for First Timers

 Ah, Roma.
 Rome is a city full of so much history and culture that it makes its way onto nearly everyone’s bucket list.
 The challenge with Rome, and it’s one that we’ve heard over and over again, is that there is so much to do and see within the boundaries of the city that planning a trip can get overwhelming FAST.

-We’ve been to Rome multiple times – including a full 10 days spent exploring Rome on our last trip to Italy (if you’re planning a trip, make sure to read our guide to planning your Italy itinerary).
+We’ve been to Rome multiple times over the past several years – including two trips spanning more than a week each (if you’re planning a trip, make sure to read our guide to planning your Italy itinerary).

 While we had done the main sights in Rome before – namely, the Colosseum and the Vatican – that much time gave us enough space to get a level deeper and explore the parts of Rome that most tourists never see.